meta-llama/llama-stack/docs/source/getting_started/distributions/fireworks.md

 # Fireworks Distribution

-The `llamastack/distribution-` distribution consists of the following provider configurations.
+The `llamastack/distribution-fireworks` distribution consists of the following provider configurations.

 | **API**         	| **Inference** 	| **Agents**     	| **Memory**                                       	| **Safety**     	| **Telemetry**  	|
 |-----------------	|---------------	|----------------	|--------------------------------------------------	|----------------	|----------------	|
 | **Provider(s)** 	| remote::fireworks   	| meta-reference 	| meta-reference 	| meta-reference 	| meta-reference 	|

+### Step 0.
+Prerequisite
+- Make sure you have access to a fireworks API Key.
+You can get one by visiting [fireworks.ai](https://fireworks.ai/)

-### Docker: Start the Distribution (Single Node CPU)
+### Step 1.
+Start the Distribution (Single Node CPU)

+#### (Option 1) Start Distribution Via Conda
 > [!NOTE]
 > This assumes you have an hosted endpoint at Fireworks with API Key.